MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/ArticleTemplate.md

 ---
-title: ArticleTemplate - Common Data Model | Microsoft Docs
+title: ArticleTemplate in applicationCommon - Common Data Model | Microsoft Docs
 description: Template for a knowledge base article that contains the standard attributes of an article.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Article Template
+# Article Template in applicationCommon

 Template for a knowledge base article that contains the standard attributes of an article.